quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter4/chapter4.md

-# General structure of QKD protocols
+# General Structure of QKD Protocols

 The general structure of a QKD protocol is as follows: